alexeisavca/keyframes.js/README.md

 And thus answered the Tao of programming:

-"Do not despair, my child, for I have chosen you to write an animation library that will be the essense of my divine will!"
+"Do not despair, my child, for I have chosen you to write an animation library that will be the essence of my divine will!"

 Humbled, the programmer fell unto his knees, and rasing his hands toward the bright light that was the Tao, he plead: